humanmade/HM-Portfolio/readme.txt

 = 0.9.6 =
 * Fixed bug with images not showing with WordPress installed in a subdir
 * Added functions: jhp_get_the_category, jhp_get_category_link, jhp_in_category, jhp_the_category, jhp_get_the_tags, jhp_get_the_tag_list, jhp_the_tags
+* Fixed bug with images uploaded on new entry not being attached to the post
+* Fixed bug with single entries returning a 404 header
+* Fixed bug with an empty single base permalink structure breaking templates

 = 0.9.5 =
 * Removed need for Portfolio page